Elevation of marsh units in eastern Long Island salt marsh complex, New York (ver. 3.0, May 2026)

 FLG

-Marsh unit flag indicating anomalous marsh units based on elevation, surface area, and absence of vegetation.
-FLG values indicate: (-1) no vegetated area; (-10) marsh unit elevation higher than the 99.8 percentile; (-100) marsh unit elevation less than 0.2 percentile; (-200) greater than 25% of marsh unit has hydroflattened area (and has -9999 as its elevation value; (-1000) marsh unit surface area less than 900 m2; and (0) no flag.
-Combination of negative values indicate combination of flags.
-For example, -1001 indicates no vegetated area and area less than 900 m2.
+Marsh unit flag indicating anomalous marsh units based on absence of vegetation, elevation, surface area and tidal range extrapolation.
+FLG values indicate: (-1) no vegetated area in the marsh unit; (-10) marsh unit elevation higher than the 99.8 percentile; (-100) marsh unit elevation less than the 0.2 percentile; (-200) greater than 25 percent of the marsh unit elevation is hydro-flattened; (-1000) marsh unit surface area less than 900 square meters; (-10000) mean tidal range of marsh unit is extrapolated; and (0) no flag.
+Combination of negative values indicates a combination of flags.
+For example, -1001 indicates no vegetated area and area less than 900 square meters.
 (Source: USGS)

 Range of values